lsst-ts/ts_tma_tma-documentation_mcs-sw-design/MCS_SW_Design_Report.md

 The MtMount Operation management task manages the commands (received either from the EUI, HHD or CSC) and processes the responses received from the PXIs as shown in the diagram from the [SW Structure section](#sw-structure).
-There are three High Level Asynchronous command reception tasks, one for attending the commands requested by the operator through the EUI (button pressing, etc), another equivalen for HHD, and a last one for receiving the commands from the CSC.
+There are three High Level Asynchronous command reception tasks, one for attending the commands requested by the operator through the EUI (button pressing, etc), another equivalent for HHD, and a last one for receiving the commands from the CSC.
 And two Low Level Asynchronous response reception tasks for received the responses for the two PXIs commanded by the operation manager.

 The EUI functions are to implement the Engineering user interface, store the telemetry data locally and send the telemetry